marketao/marketao.github.io/index.md

 ## About

-I am a fourth year PhD candidate in Political Science at [Trinity College Dublin](http://tcd.ie), Ireland.
-I received my MA in International Relations from [Charles University in Prague](http://cuni.cz), Czech Republic, and a BA in Political Science from [Palacký University in Olomouc](http://upol.cz), Czech Republic.
+I am a 4th year PhD candidate in Political Science at [Trinity College Dublin](http://tcd.ie), Ireland.
+I hold an MA in International Relations from [Charles University in Prague](http://cuni.cz), and a BA in Political Science from [Palacký University in Olomouc](http://upol.cz).

 My research explores the intersections of civil-military relations, ethnic relations, gender relations, and colonialism.
 In my dissertation, <em>Essays on the Impact of Conscription on Marginalized Groups</em>, I specifically investigate the determinants of ethnically selective conscription and explore how military institutions influence citizenship, as well as the political and civic engagement of ethnic minorities and women.

 More information on my research and teaching experience can be found below, or in my [CV](assets/files/curriculum_vitae.pdf).

 ## Research Interests

 - **Computer Vision:** image recognition, image generation, video captioning
 - **Machine Learning:** meta-learning, incremental learning, transfer learning